mikechi702/CrocoVisionAI/README.md

 2. Set up your python environment
 - (Optional): Create a virtual environment with venv.
 3. Run <pip install -r requirements.txt> in your python environment to download libraries and dependencies
-4. In the root project directory, run python app.py
+4. In the root project directory, run python llm.py
-5. In your browser, visit localhost:5000
-6. Upload a file from your machine (.jpg or .png format) from the interface
+5. Wait for the LLM to load
+6. When prompted to enter a file path, enter a file path of an image for the LLM (.jpg and .png formats supported)
+ - Sample images can be found in the 'inputs' folder.

 ## Technologies
 - Python: Used as the main programming language to build the LLM.